Elvis on Tour: Legacy

-Elvis On Tour was first broadcast on television by NBC, on January 15, 1976.
+Elvis on Tour was first broadcast on television by NBC, on January 15, 1976.
 Outtake footage from the film was used for the 1981 documentary This Is Elvis.
 MGM released Elvis On Tour on VHS in 1982.
 In 1997, a new VHS version was released.
 The new edition received negative criticism for the removal of the split screen footage.
 In 2003, the show recorded in San Antonio, Texas was released with the compilation Elvis: Close Up.
-In 2005, Elvis on Tour – The Rehearsals was released by Presley's official collector label Follow That Dream.
+In 2004, Elvis on Tour – The Rehearsals was released by Presley's official collector label Follow That Dream.

-In 2010, Turner Entertainment released the film on DVD, Blu-ray, and digital video.
+In 2010, Warner Bros. via Turner Entertainment released the film on DVD, Blu-ray, and digital video.
 As the release matched Presley's 75th birthday, the film was later screened during the annual Elvis Week in August 2010 in Memphis, Tennessee, as well as in 460 theaters across the United States.
 The re-release grossed $587,818 at the box office.
 The new version replaced the original use of Chuck Berry's "Johnny B. Goode" on the opening credits with "Don't Be Cruel" due to copyright issues.

 The Wall Street Journal deemed it "an unfettered and revealing look at Presley's rich gospel side, his sizzling performing power and popularity, and even his ongoing battle with stage fright".

+While working on the 2022 biopic Elvis, director Baz Luhrmann unearthed previously unreleased footage of Presley including extensive outtakes from Elvis On Tour as well as Elvis: That's the Way It Is.
+This will form the basis of the 2025 documentary and concert film, EPiC: Elvis Presley in Concert.
+It is set to premiere on September 5, 2025 at the Toronto International Film Festival.